Blog / Ecommerce platform guide / How to Use Multichannel Retailing to Increase Sales

 Shopify is a platform that gives you all the necessary tools to build an ecommerce store.
 It’s used by over 170 million people in 175 countries, generating a total revenue of $2,929.5 million in 2020, being only surpassed by Amazon within the ecommerce industry.

 Shopify is a hosted platform.
 That means they help you with the heavy lifting of your store set up.
-When using Spotify, you can benefit from all this:
+When using Shopify, you can benefit from all this:

 The platform itself is very intuitive and offers 100+ free templates to design your store as you see fit.
 Another perk of using Shopify is its exhaustive app store, which offers a long list of tools you need to boost your ecommerce business, from SEO to email automation.